 East Lansing is a medium-sized city located in the state of Michigan.
 With a population of 47,741 people and 19 constituent neighborhoods, East Lansing is the 31st largest community in Michigan.
 Much of the housing stock in East Lansing was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local East Lansing economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in East Lansing, where the median household income is $91,635.00.

-East Lansing is a decidedly white-collar city, with fully 93.78% of the workforce employed in white-collar jobs, well above the national average.
-Overall, East Lansing is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in East Lansing who work in food service (16.33%), teaching (15.43%), and office and administrative support (12.22%).
+East Lansing is a decidedly white-collar city, with fully 94.48% of the workforce employed in white-collar jobs, well above the national average.
+Overall, East Lansing is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in East Lansing who work in management occupations (20.32%), teaching (14.19%), and sales jobs (11.30%).

-The per capita income in East Lansing in 2010 was $19,256, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $77,024 for a family of four.
+The per capita income in East Lansing in 2018 was $34,444, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $137,776 for a family of four.
 However, East Lansing contains both very wealthy and poor people as well.
-East Lansing also has one of the higher rates of people living in poverty in the nation, with 42.92% of its population below the federal poverty line.

 East Lansing is a very ethnically-diverse city.
 The people who call East Lansing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Lansing residents report their race to be White, followed by Asian.
-Important ancestries of people in East Lansing include Irish, English, Polish, and Italian.
+Important ancestries of people in East Lansing include German, Irish, Polish, Italian, and Dutch.

 The most common language spoken in East Lansing is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Polish.